Graduate Student Frequently Asked Questions

 Yes, international students must meet with Office of Global Services prior to departure and bring with them a printout of the email indicating advisor approval and confirm that they can travel without violating the terms of their visa.
 They should also discuss with an outbound advisor whether a visa is needed and what steps must be taken in order to get one.
 Students may also consult GlobalChek Plus, a tool for members of the NYU community to get personalized immigration information for trips taken for official NYU business.
 Find a link to FAQs about GlobalChek Plus and login instructions here.

 No. The academic community fostered by the institutes is considered an important part of the program.
-While there are no stipulations as to how many hours or days per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), fellows should plan to be in their office at least three days per week.
+While there are no stipulations as to how many hours per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), fellows should plan to be in their office at least three days per week.
 This program is for those who intend to use the office space provided.

 No. We can only consider applications for NYU sites where a GRI Institute is located.
 These are listed at the top of the Research Institute webpage.

 Not all funding is still granted if the recipient is abroad.
 Applicants are strongly encouraged to check the terms of any funding prior to applying for a GRI fellowship.
 MacCracken funding can be received while conducting research abroad, but this is not the case for all funding.